-- Speeding tickets generally cost from about $200 to more than $800 depending on the violation.
+- Speeding tickets generally cost about $200 to more than $800 depending on the violation.

-- Demerit points also are assessed and your license may be suspended.
+- Demerit points are assessed and your license may be suspended.

-- In addition, insurance premiums often increase because of speeding tickets.
+- Insurance premiums often increase because of speeding tickets.